 When it comes to laundry detergent, the options may feel endless.
-There are tons of brands to choose from, but the more important question may be which type of detergent works best when doing laundry: Is powder vs. liquid detergent better?
+There are tons of brands to choose from, but the more important question may be which type of detergent works best when doing laundry: Is liquid vs. powder detergent better?
 And what about laundry pods?
 Are they worth the hype—or should you stick with the basics?

-“All detergents have pros and cons,” says LaundryTok expert Melissa Pateras, author of A Dirty Guide to a Clean Home.
-She notes that it boils down to personal preference and your laundry needs.
-For example, your desire for a more budget-friendly option may take precedence over a neatly contained detergent.
-But if you want a detergent that can double as a stain pretreater, your idea of the “best” choice will likely be different.
+“All detergents have pros and cons,” says LaundryTok expert Melissa Dilkes Pateras, author of A Dirty Guide to a Clean Home.
+She notes that the powder vs. liquid laundry detergent vs. pods debate boils down to personal preference and your laundry needs.
+Saving money may take precedence over ease, for instance.
+But if you want a product that can pretreat stains, your idea of the “best” detergent choice will likely be different.

-Reader’s Digest spoke to both Pateras and Mary Gagliardi, Clorox’s in-house scientist who’s also known as Dr. Laundry, about which type of detergent is right for you.
-Ahead, you’ll find out what each has to offer, as well as expert tips to help you maximize their performance.
+To find out which type of detergent is right for you, Reader’s Digest consulted Pateras and Mary Gagliardi, Clorox’s in-house scientist and laundry expert.
+Ahead, you’ll find out what each type has to offer and get expert tips to help you maximize their performance.

 Get Reader’s Digest’s Read Up newsletter for more cleaning, tech, travel, humor and fun facts all week long.